List of launch service providers

-A launch service provider (LSP) is a type of company which specialises in launching spacecraft.
 In 2018, the launch services sector accounted for $5.5 billion out of a total $344.5 billion "global space economy".
 It is responsible for the ordering, conversion or construction of the carrier rocket, assembly and stacking, payload integration, and ultimately conducting the launch itself.
 Some of these tasks may be delegated or sub-contracted to other companies.
-For example, United Launch Alliance has formally subcontracted the production of GEM solid rocket motors for their Delta II and Delta IV (Medium version) rockets to Alliant Techsystems, both vehicles are now retired.
+For example, United Launch Alliance formally subcontracted the production of GEM solid rocket motors for their Delta II and Delta IV (Medium version) rockets to Alliant Techsystems.
+(Both vehicles are now retired.)
 An LSP does not necessarily build all the rockets it launches.

 A document central to successful launch service provision is the Interface Control Document (ICD), a contract that specifies the integration and mission requirements responsibilities across the service provider and the service solicitor.

 In some cases, an LSP is not required to launch a rocket.
 Government organizations such as the military and defense forces may conduct the launch themselves.